sallyhong/exercise_1/README.md

 2. Run files in Transforming folder
   All SQL Files in folder

-3. Run files in Investigation folder
+3. Run files in Investigations folder
   a.
 Run files in sequential order (Q01, Q02, Q03, Q04)